Introduction

 Liability limited by a scheme approved under Professional Standards Legislation.

-Mehraaz Sidhu is a member of our Commercial Law and Employment Law teams.
+Mehraaz Sidhu is a member of our Commercial Law, Employment Law and Charity and Not-for-Profit Law teams.
 Please contact Mehraaz directly on (03) 8561 3325 or by emailing mehraaz@sharrockpitman.com.au.